frckbrice/senwisetool-api_spec/README.md

     git clone git@github.com:frckbrice/senwisetool-api_spec.git
   ```

-- Navigate to project with from your terminal
+- Navigate to project with from your terminal; the target is to access the senwisetool.yaml file for build.

   ```bash
     cd senwisetool-api_spec/swt_api_spec